cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ## Project Architecture

 We have a lot to add to this game still and although we could add it all in one giant function.
 That is not best practice for a variety of reasons.
-Lets add a `sphere.ts` file and move our sphere logic to it.
+Lets add a `sphere.ts` file in the `src` folder and move our sphere logic to it.

 ```javascript